Who Are The Most Famous Augusta National Members?

 But only one President has worn the club's Green Jacket.
 Dwight D Eisenhower was a member of Augusta National from 1948 until his death.
 He is one of the most famous Augusta National members as the tree which stood on the left side of the 17th hole was nicknamed after him.

 This was because Eisenhower’s drives often clattered into it and he unsuccessfully demanded that it be cut down.
 Eisenhower's tree was removed in 2014, 45 years after his death, after suffering damage from an ice storm.
+He also famously had his own cabin built for him on-site, known as the Eisenhower Cabin, which still stands today.

 Other obvious famous members include the club's current and previous chairmen, Fred Ridley and Billy Payne.
-Ridley, a former US amateur champion, is the club's first ever chairman to have played in the Masters Tournament itself, whilst businessman Billy Payne served as the club's chairman from 2006-2017.
+Ridley, a former US amateur champion, is the club's first ever chairman to have played in the Masters Tournament itself, while businessman Billy Payne served as the club's chairman from 2006-2017.

 Fred Ridley, Billy Payne and Craig Heatley at the 2016 Masters

 Craig Heatley is another powerful Augusta member, as one of the richest people from New Zealand with a net worth reportedly in excess of $500m.
-He is the Chairman of the Masters Tournament Media Committee and has won the AT&T Pebble Beach Pro-Am and the Dunhill Links Championship Pro-Am.

 Terry McGuirk, Annika Sorenstam and Bubba Watson at Augusta in 2019